oscarplatoon/titanic/README.md

 2. Separate the current `Name` column into `LastName`, `FirstName`, and `Title`.
 You will notice some names contain nicknames or other parentheticals after them--be careful in your string slicing to make sure the rows are what you want them to be.

 ## Release 2: Queries
-Now that you have clean data, let's do some queries:
+Now that you have clean data, let's do some Pandas queries:

 1. Get all rows
 2. Get all rows and display the values for `survived` and `sex`